viv-garot/tf-null-provider-count/README.md

 # tf-null-provider-count
 This repo serves as a learning exercice for the null provider in Terraform.
-To ilustrate its usage we'll leverage the count meta-argument and the count.index object attribute (If unfamiliar with count meta-argument, check the official doc [here](https://www.terraform.io/docs/language/meta-arguments/count.html))
+To ilustrate its usage we'll leverage the count meta-argument and the count.index object attribute (If unfamiliar with count meta-argument, check the official doc [here](https://www.terraform.io/docs/language/meta-arguments/count.html)) to create a couple of ec2 instance on AWS.
+Each instance has a null_ressouce definition associated that gather some details of the instance and populate them to a server_details.txt file locally via an exec-local provisioner

 ## Description of the Terraform null_provider

-Check this [other repo](https://github.com/viv-garot/tf-null-provider) for a short explanation and an introductory example of the null_provider
+If unfamiliar with the null_provider, check this [other repo](https://github.com/viv-garot/tf-null-provider) for a short explanation and an introductory example.

-## Repositery pre-requirements
+## Pre-requirements

 * [AWS Account](https://aws.amazon.com/) and basical knowledge of [Terraform with AWS](https://learn.hashicorp.com/collections/terraform/aws-get-started)
 * [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)